mongodb/mongo-hadoop/README.md

 For the mainline Apache Hadoop distribution, these patches were merged for the 0.21.0 release.
 We have verified as well that the [Cloudera](http://cloudera.com) distribution (while based on 0.20.x still) includes these patches in CDH3 Update 1+ (We build against Update 3 now); anecdotal evidence (which needs confirmation) indicates they may have been there since CDH2, and likely exist in CDH3 as well.

 By default, The Mongo-Hadoop project builds against Apache 0.20.203 which does *not* include these patches.
-To build/enable Streaming support you must build against either Cloudera CDH3u1 or Hadoop 0.21.0; you can change the Hadoop version of the build in Maven by specifying the `hadoop.release` property:
+To build/enable Streaming support you must build against either Cloudera CDH3u1 or Hadoop 0.21.0.

-        mvn -Dhadoop.release=cdh3
-        mvn -Dhadoop.release=cloudera

-Will both build against Cloudera CDH3u3, while:

-        mvn -Dhadoop.release=apache-hadoop-0.21

-Will build against Hadoop 0.21 from the mainline Apache distribution.
-Unfortunately we are not aware of any Maven Repositories which currently contain artifacts for Hadoop 0.21, and you may need to resolve these dependencies by hand if you choose to go down the 'Vanilla' route.

 Additionally, note that Hadoop 1.0 is based on the 0.20 release.
 As such, it *does not include* the patches necessary for streaming.
 This is frustrating and upsetting but unfortunately out of our hands.
 We are working on attempting to get these patches backported into a future release or finding an additional workaround.